biboyd/SALSA/README.md

 wavelength space to velocity space.
 Additionally there is code for experimenting with Spectacle (spectra fitting software)

-## slurm_scripts
+## job_scripts
-scripts for submitting jobs related to making a movie out of the multiplot
+scripts for submitting jobs to slurm

+## phi_dependence
+Code for looking at the relation between column density and polar angle from axis of galaxy.

+## cosmo_analysis
+Code for runninng/making multi_plot jobs for cosmological simulations.
+Specifically FOGGIE Simulation data

+## rotate_projection
+Code for making movies of rotating projections of a galaxy.
+Useful for seeing the structure

+## movie_scripts
+scripts for making movies (combining frames) and for editing movies (combining side by side etc.)